 Step back into a time when fortunes were found underfoot and hope was dug out of the hillsides.

-These towns might not have Wi-Fi, but they are definitely connected—to a rich vein of history, that is.
+These towns might not have Wi-Fi, but they are definitely connected to a rich vein of history.

-In these parts, ‘going viral’ meant finding a vein of silver that was as wide as your smile when you discovered it.
+In these parts, ‘going viral’ meant finding a vein of silver as wide as your smile when you discovered it.

-Come unearth the secrets and stories of America’s greatest mining towns with us!
+Come explore the stories of America’s greatest mining towns with us.

 The town offers reenacted shootouts and guided tours.
 It provides a vivid picture of the Old West.